Cinnamon Apple Crumble Simple and Flavorful Dessert

 Freezing for Extended Enjoyment

 Freezing is a great option if you want to enjoy this dessert later.
 First, let the crumble cool completely.
 Then, cut it into portions.
 Wrap each piece in plastic wrap and place it in a freezer bag.
 Make sure to remove as much air as possible.
 Your cinnamon apple crumble will stay good for up to three months in the freezer.
 When you want to eat it, thaw it in the fridge overnight before reheating.
-For the full recipe, check back in the main article.

 FAQs